 Accounts, they go on to argue, can and should focus on variability and even inconsistency, rather than trying to disguise variation in the hope of producing clear and stable patterns.
-Rather antagonistically, they suggest that variability in discursive accounts of beliefs amounts to 'a considerable embarrassment to traditional attitude theories' (Potter and Wetherell 1987: 54).
-They also argue that attitude research tends to reify the assumption that attitudes are held about 'an existing out-there-inthe-world group of people' (Potter and Wetherell 1987: 54) when most naturally occurring accounts are directed at specific cases rather than idealized 'objects'.
+Rather antagonistically, they suggest that variability in discursive accounts of beliefs amounts to 'a considerable embarrassment to traditional attitude theories' (ibid.).
+They also argue that attitude research tends to reify the assumption that attitudes are held about 'an existing out-there-in-the-world group of people' (ibid.) when most naturally occurring accounts are directed at specific cases rather than idealised 'objects'.
 A discursive approach to the psychology of attitudes will bring research back to investigating local and specific discourse representations, which are how we produce and experience 'attitudes' in everyday life.